 By organising this course in this way it allows students who are interested in becoming practitioners to take their own time.
 It is not necessary therefore to do four years in sequence... i.e. a break of a year or two can be taken.

-Each year is made up of eight 3-day modules, a total of 24 training days, and offers a mixed learning environment of new students, continuing students and apprentices.
+Each year is made up of eight 3-day modules, a total of 24 days, and offers a mixed learning environment of new students and continuing students.
 The theory and therapeutic method are complex and this learning format allows students to tailor their own pace, continually deepening their understanding through collaboration with those more experienced.

 Please note that it is not possible to make up any missed days or modules in subsequent years.

-If you need further information on administration please contact Lucy and Maria on firstname.lastname@example.org.
+If you need further information on administration please contact Vivian.

 A collaborative learning environment means that we are all learning and contributing.
 The richness of Franz's approach is that he models an ongoing openness to increased understanding, experimentation and learning.
 Every person's exploration using the Intention Method is an experiment for the person, and always has the potential to teach us all more about our own personal situation, and about our professional involvement.